MelSumner/a11y-automation/README.md

 ### Adding Data

 The data in this app is stored as individual `.md` files, which are then converted (automatically!) into `.json` for use in the application.
 This makes it fairly straightforward to add a new rule item or tag- it's done by adding a single `.md` file!
-Additionally, some generators have been created to make it even easier.
+Additionally, some generators have been created to streamline this process.
+(Want to see the automatic conversion in action?
+After you start the app locally, visit http://localhost:4200/details/all.json to see the compiled JSON output!
+Neat, huh?)

 #### Add a new detail